Cody Ware: Cup Series

-Ware returned to the No. 51 for the 2022 season, starting with a 17th place finish at the 2022 Daytona 500.
+Ware returned to the No. 51 for the 2022 season, starting with a seventeenth-place finish at the 2022 Daytona 500.
 At Sonoma, the No. 51 failed pre-race inspection four times and was hit with an L1 penalty, resulting in a start at the back of the field and a pass-through penalty on the first lap.
-In addition, the team was deducted 20 owner and driver points.
-On August 23, crew chief Billy Plourde was suspended for four races after the No. 51 lost a ballast during the Watkins Glen race.
+In addition, the team was deducted twenty owner and driver points.
+On August 23, crew chief Billy Plourde was suspended for four races after the No. 51 lost a ballast during practice at Watkins Glen.
 The following week at Daytona for the 2022 Coke Zero Sugar 400, Ware avoided a massive wreck with over 20 laps to go and was in P4 before the rain delay.
-After the delay, Ware ran with the leaders and finished a career best 6th place for his first career Cup Series Top 10 finish.
-At Texas, Ware was involved in a hard crash on lap 168 after hitting the turn 4 wall and hitting the pit wall afterwards, but was treated and released from the infield care center without serious injury.
+After the delay, Ware ran with the leaders and finished a career-best sixth place for his first career Cup Series top-ten finish.
+At Texas, Ware was involved in a hard crash on lap 168 after hitting the turn 4 wall and hitting the pit wall afterward but was treated and released from the infield care center without serious injury.
 He sustained an impaction fracture on his ankle from the crash.
 Although Ware was cleared for (and competed in) the following Talladega race, Ware skipped the Charlotte Roval race due to his injury, with Yeley substituting him in the No. 51.

+Ware returned to the No. 51 for 2023, starting with a fourteenth place finish in the 2023 Daytona 500.
+After running the season's first seven races, he announced he would miss the 2023 Food City Dirt Race at Bristol due to a personal matter.
+A day after the race, on April 10, Ware was indefinitely suspended by NASCAR after being arrested and charged with a felony assault by strangulation as well as a misdemeanor assault on a woman in Iredell County, North Carolina.
+RWR would replace Ware with various drivers on race-by-race basis, starting from Zane Smith for the next race at Martinsville.

+On December 12, 2023, Ware was reinstated by NASCAR after the charges against him were dropped.

+On January 21, 2024, during the broadcast of the 2024 IMSA VP Racing SportsCar Challenge Race 2, it was announced that Ware would run ten races in the Cup Series if sponsorship allowed.
+On April 15, it was revealed that Ware would race the No. 15 RWR entry at Talladega, which would be his first NASCAR race since his suspension.
+In the 2024 Coke Zero Sugar 400, Ware would post a new career-best fourth place finish, his second top-ten and first top-five in the Cup Series.